Our Priorities

 Recent Legislative Wins

 - Traumatic Brain Injury (TBI) and Post Traumatic Stress Disorder Law Enforcement Training Act.
 This law provides integral training and best practices for first responders and public safety officers to recognize and respond to the signs and symptoms of an individual in crisis due to a TBI or repeated exposure to traumatic events.
-AFSCME advocated for Congress to pass this bipartisan bill, which President Biden signed into law August 2022 (P.L.
+AFSCME advocated for Congress to pass this bipartisan bill, which President Biden signed into law in August of 2022 (P.L.
 117-170).

-Protections, Training and Benefits for Public Safety Officers
+Ongoing Legislative Fights for Protections, Training and Benefits for Public Safety Officers

 - Collective Bargaining Rights for Public Safety Officers.
 AFSCME strongly supports protecting and expanding the rights of public safety officers to form strong unions and negotiate with their employers.
 The Public Safety Employer-Employee Cooperation Act will put state and local government public safety officers on equal footing with other public servants.
 It will provide public safety officers with the freedom to form a union and will establish the ability to negotiate with their employer over wages and hours.
 This will promote greater cooperation between public safety agencies and their employees, which will result in more effective and more efficient delivery of emergency services that all our communities depend upon.
 AFSCME also supports the Public Service Freedom to Negotiate Act, which strengthens the rights of public employees to form a union, setting minimum nationwide standards for collective bargaining rights that all states must provide to public sector workers.